spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

     <WarningBox>

-    The CIDER IP specified in Palette with the ``podCIDR`` parameter in the Pack section of the Kubernetes manifest always takes precedence.
+    The CIDER IP specified in Palette with the ``podCIDR`` parameter always takes precedence.

-    If you want to use Antrea CIDRs, you need to remove values for ``podCIDR`` in the Kubernetes manifest and for ``serviceCIDR`` in the Antrea CNI manifest.
+    If you want to use Antrea CIDRs, you need to remove values for ``podCIDR`` in the Kubernetes manifest and any specified with ``serviceCIDR`` in the Antrea CNI manifest.

     To avoid overlapping your pod network with any of your host networks, you should think of a suitable CIDR block to specify if you deploy a cluster using ``kubeadm init`` with ``--pod-network-cidr <cidr>`` or as a replacement in your network plugin's YAML.